 Update on Ulster Bank Ireland DAC presence in the Republic of Ireland.

 Wherever you bank, talk to us and see if you could saveGet our dedicated mortgage team to call you back Read this Important Information

 about our mortgages

+Maximum loan to value is 90%.
 Lending criteria, terms and conditions apply.
-Over 18s only and Republic of Ireland residents only.
-Mortgaged property must be in Republic of Ireland.
-Security, buildings insurance and life cover required.
+Over 18s only.
+Republic of Ireland residents only.
+Mortgaged property must be in the Republic of Ireland.
+Residential mortgages only.
+Product fees may apply.
+Security, buildings insurance and life cover are required.

-Make sure you've done your research so you know the costs involved and can make an informed decision.
+Make sure you've done your research so you know all of the costs involved and can make an informed decision.

 Take your time to research the best deal for you.
 Use our mortgage calculator to find a mortgage that suits you.
 You can review and compare our mortgage rates and find out how much your repayments are likely to be.

 You can also visit the Competition and Consumer Protection Commission's website for more information on switching lenders and changing mortgage type.

 Will the current COVID 19 situation impact the switching process?